fira5dahi/arrakis-docs/src/text/arrakisPro/migration.md

 Migrations, once configured by Arrakis engineers, can be performed seamlessly on the Arrakis Pro UI (via Safe Custom App, for Safe users)

-NOTE: because it is a sensitive operations, the migration must be executed within a few minutes of payload generation.
+NOTE: because it is a sensitive operation, the migration must be executed within a few minutes of payload generation.
 Make sure you have signers ready to sign when you are going through migration flow.